TAPOCO LODGE

 The trail led up a deceptively steep trail that on the hot and humid morning was more that enough for the FBWG thumper.
 The trail is also very well traveled and marked.
 We met many other hikers coming and going along the narrow trail throughout the morning.

-most photographic feature of this otherwise very boring trail.
+Early in the trail is a neat bridge crossing a mountain stream.
+The bridge may be easily the most photographic feature of this otherwise very boring trail.
 The trail is really a pretty typical North Carolina mountain trail through the woods.
 It is devoid of interesting features.
 It is a nice hike but I was very disappointed with the scenery but liked this bridge!

 I have learned that the lower loop was "renovated" by the explosive removal of dead trees in 2010 in a manner that was supposed to imitate a "a natural windthrow".
 I guess that is what I saw..